flaxton/bitwarden-tutorial/README.md

 So, what do I need to get started?

 * A Windows or Mac computer
-* The Google Chrome web browser
+* A web browser like Google Chrome
-* Your Plate 108 email address (something@plate108.com)
+* Your Bitwarden email address
-* Your Plate 108 password
+* Your Bitwarden password

 __*You should have received the email address and password already - be sure to save them!*__

 If you haven't received them, or misplaced them, contact Fred Laxton.

+__*If Bitwarden is already installed, skip forward to [Using Bitwarden](#using)*__

+In Google Chrome, click on the three vertical dots in the upper right, select More Tools, Extensions.

+On the Extensions page, click the "hamburger" menu on the top left (3 lines stacked) and click "Open Chrome Web Store".

 * Windows users - if you use Microsoft Outlook, save them in a Contact
 * Mac users - open the Contacts app and save them there - they'll also be saved in iCloud